artsy/artsy.github.io/_posts/2017-07-11-Editathon.markdown

 ---
 layout: epic
 title: Art + Feminism and Artsy Wikipedia/Wikidata Editathon
-date: 2017-07-06
+date: 2017-08-10
 categories: [Technology, emission, reaction, react-native, react, javascript]
+css: editathon
-author: orta
+author: [orta, roop]
 ---

-Artsy has always had a focus on Arts meet Science, and we [hosted a meet-up last weekend][meetup-msg] that really hits on both.
-We had a collection of Artsy Staff, members of [Art + Feminism][afem] NYC, the [CocoaPods Peer Lab][peer-lab], [NY Arts Practicum][nyap] and volunteers from Wikimedia all helping.
+Artsy has always had a focus on Art meets Science, and we [hosted a meet-up last month][meetup-msg] that really hits on both.
+We had a collection of Artsy Staff, members of [Art + Feminism][afem] NYC, the [CocoaPods Peer Lab][peer-lab], [NY Arts Practicum][nyap] and volunteers from Wikimedia all helping out.

 We came with two aims: